joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 ## Conclusion

+So that's how I got to staff, what forms my job takes, and ways I've found to thrive in the role.

+But I have a secret to tell you: basically none of what I shared today is limited to being a staff engineer.
+Your path to staff should begin with these behaviors long before you go up for promotion.

 I hope that some of what I’ve shared today will be useful to you in your practice, no matter your level.
 The staff engineering job isn’t for everyone.
 And it doesn’t need to be!
 It’s just fine to stay at Senior or move into management.
 But I think you should consider a path towards Staff in your career.
 I’ve found my years in the role to be the most fulfilling of my time as a software engineer.
 It might just be for you, too.

+## Thanks

+Thanks to [Sean](https://github.com/attamusc), [Jon](https://github.com/jonrohan), [Matt](https://github.com/mclark) and [Marty](https://github.com/mghaught) for help writing this talk and to the dozens of folks who asked questions when I presented it.